-5.9 Ongoing Assessment of Participant Comprehension
+4.8 Ongoing Assessment of Participant Comprehension

 For enrolled participants, informed consent also must be understood as an ongoing process that continues throughout the study follow-up period.
 Periodically, at study visits, staff should assess participants' comprehension using a discussion style similar to the enrollment assessment.
 The key elements of informed consent also should be reviewed at study follow-up visits.
-Sites may choose to review key elements of informed consent with individual participants, or in group sessions.
-Elements of informed consent can be reviewed at every visit, or periodically, as per site SOPs.
+Sites may choose to review key elements of informed consent can be reviewed at every visit, or periodically, as per site SOPs.
 Reviewing key elements of informed consent during follow-up visits may focus on the remainder of study participation.
 These informal assessments will help to identify aspects of the enrollment informed consent process that are, and are not, optimally effective for study participants.
-The assessments also may identify rumors or misperceptions about the study that require a response by the Protocol Team.
+The assessments also may identify rumors or misperceptions about the study that require a response by the Protocol Team, either across sites or on a site-by-site basis.
 This discussion should be noted in the participant's chart note for that visit date.